Questions on enrolling?

 4. Get enrolled and get to work!

-You’ve already put in so much time and effort, but the only thing you have left to complete are the credits necessary to graduate!
+You’ve already put in so much time and effort; you just need to complete your remaining credits to graduate!
 Remember to not just breeze through your lessons, as failing a class might result in more time needed to complete high school.
-Study hard and get that degree!
+Study hard and get that diploma!

 What is the oldest age you can attend high school?